Stem Cell Therapy for Microvascular Dysfunction in Thailand

 Microvascular dysfunction involves impairment of the small blood vessels (arterioles, capillaries, venules) that supply oxygen and nutrients to tissues throughout the body.
 This condition underlies many clinical presentations including microvascular angina, small vessel disease of the brain, diabetic microangiopathy, and impaired tissue perfusion.
 Unlike large vessel disease which can be treated with stenting or bypass surgery, microvascular dysfunction has limited conventional treatment options.
 Mesenchymal stem cells have demonstrated the ability to promote capillary formation, improve endothelial function, and reduce vascular inflammation in preclinical and clinical studies.
 Treatment is delivered at Boston Health Longevity in Chiang Mai with comprehensive vascular and metabolic assessment.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from the UAE, Russia, the United Kingdom and Qatar travel to Chiang Mai for microvascular dysfunction treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Microvascular Dysfunction?